aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`

-The report can then be attached to a support ticket or shared with the IT technician.
+The report can then be shared with the IT technician or used for ticket documentation.

 Collected details include: